Suicide Squad (2016 film): Development

 The film was announced in 2009 with Dan Lin as producer, Stephen Gilchrist as co-producer and Justin Marks as the screenwriter.
 David Ayer signed on to direct and write the film in September 2014.
-He later described the film to Empire Online as "Dirty Dozen with supervillains".
+He later described the film to Empire as "Dirty Dozen with supervillains".
 While Ayer's first script originally included Steppenwolf as a force behind Enchantress, this had to change and Ayer had six weeks to rewrite the screenplay, given the release date was already set.
 This was later misinterpreted as Ayer having written the entire screenplay in six weeks.